storacha/specs/w3-aggregation.md

 ### `offer/arrange`

 When a broker receives an `aggregate/offer` invocation from a Storefront Principal, an [Effect](https://github.com/ucan-wg/invocation/#7-effect) for this submission is created with join task to be performed asynchronously.
+See [schema](#offerarrange-schema).

 ```json
 {